MSLNZ/Quantity-Value/docs/examples.rst

     second = SI.reference_unit('Time','second','s')
     metre_per_second = SI.reference_unit( 'Speed','metre_per_second','m/s' )

-Here, the ``SI`` object is a register of units, each associated with the measurement of a kind of quantity and hence to the dimensions of that quantity in the context.
+Here, the ``SI`` object is a register of units, each associated with the measurement of a kind of quantity and hence to the signature of that quantity in the context.
 The ``unit`` declaration creates a reference unit within the register; other units of the same kind of quantity can also be registered, but must be related to the reference unit by a conversion factor (see below, where a related unit, L/(100 km), is created for fuel consumption.)

 Quantity values may be defined with the function ``qvalue()`` and used in calculations.
 For instance,